nrfconnect/sdk-nrf/doc/nrf/libraries/others/event_manager.rst

 ==============================

 You must initialize the Event Manager in your :file:`main.c` file.
-Initializing the Event Manger allows it to handle submitted events and deliver them to modules that subscribe to the specified event type.
+Initializing the Event Manager allows it to handle submitted events and deliver them to modules that subscribe to the specified event type.

 To initialize the Event Manager, complete the following steps: